GemmaButcher-dev/ms2/README.md

 #### Project Goals

-The target audience is for all users aged 7 and above or younger children with a Knowledge and interest in learning about superheros.
+The target audience is for all users aged 7 and above or younger children with a Knowledge and interest in learning about superheros by playing a immersive trivia game with audio and visual feedback.

-#### Player Goals
+#### User Goals

-Player and guardian goals are:
+"**_As a user, I would like to_** _______________"

- 1. As a player I want to test my knowledge of superheroes.
+✅  test my knowledge of superheroes.

-   Super Squad provides:
-    * Multiple choice questions to test knowledge.

- 2. As a player I want to be able to start a new quiz game.
+✅  be able to start a new quiz game.

-    Super Squad provides:
-     * A start button on the homepage.
-     * By clicking the start button a new game is started and a question is presented to the player.

- 3. As a player I want to answer multiple choice questions by selecting the correct answer.
+✅  answer multiple choice questions by selecting what i think is the correct answer.

-    Super Squad provides:
-     * Multiple answers to each question.
-     * The player can select their answer choice.

- 4. As a player I want immediate feedback to know if I have selected the correct answer or selected a
+✅  get immediate feedback to know if I have selected the correct answer or selected a
     incorrect answer.

-    Super Squad provides:
-     * Displays to the users if their answer was correct or incorrect.

- 5. As a player I want to go to the next question after recieving feedback from the current one so I can continue to play the quiz and increase my knowledge base.
+✅  go to the next question after recieving feedback from the current one so I can continue to play the

-    Super Squad provides:
-     * A next question button allowing the player to continue with the quiz after recieving feedback.
+    quiz and increase my knowledge base.

+✅  know if i have a time restriction and what time i have left to answer a question or complete the quiz.

- 6. As a player i would like to see my final score at the end of the quiz to know how good my knowledge is.
+✅  see my final score at the end of the quiz to know how good my knowledge is.

-    Super Squad provides:
-     * A score displayed after answering all questions.
-     * The score is a total of correct answers scored throughout the quiz game.

- 7. As a player I want to be able to restart the quiz to attempt the quiz again and improve my score.
+✅  be able to restart the quiz to attempt the quiz again and improve my score.

-    Super Squad provides:
-     * A restart button in the game area on the homepage.
-     * On selecting the restart button a new quiz game is started from the first question.

- 8. As a player i want the quiz to be engaging and fun with relevant images and sound.
+✅  find the quiz to be engaging and fun with relevant images and sound.

-    Super Squad provides:
-     * Images relevant to a superhero theme.
-     * Sound effects and theme audio throughout the game relevant to the superhero chosen.
+✅  find the experience immersive and cinematic.

-     * A sound on and off button.
+✅  be able to turn on and off all sounds throughout the game by locating a sound button.

 ### Design Choices